A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Adaptive clinical trial design

+where $\bm{z}_b \sim p(\bm{z}|\bm{y}_{-r_k},\bm{y}^*_{r_k},\bm{x}_{1:n_k})$.
+If this expectation is sufficiently large then we would recommend the trial stop due to expected effectiveness.
+Let $\Delta_e$ denote the threshold for this comparison for declaring expected effectiveness.
+As the notation suggests, can be distinct from $\Delta$; the threshold for declaring treatment effectiveness at the end of the trial once all participants have completed follow-up.

+When evaluating the above approximation, appropriate censoring will need to be applied to $\bm{z}_b$.
+For example, the simulated observations may need to be right-censored if they extend beyond the time remaining in the trial.
+An additional consideration for the ORVAC trial is that participants are followed up until 36 months of age.
+If they have not responded and are not censored by this age, then their outcome is right-censored.
+This type of censoring would also need to be applied to these simulated outcomes, as appropriate.
+Further details about this are given in Section \ref{sec:orvac}.

-The approach for approximating the above expectation is outlined in Algorithm \ref{alg:1} where the data $\bm{y}$, the treatment allocations $\bm{x}$, and the posterior distribution $p(\bm{\theta}|\bm{y},\bm{x})$ are initialised.
-For a large number of simulations $B$, a sample from the posterior distribution of the parameters is obtained based on data from participants who have been enrolled and exited the trial (i.e.\ responded or are censored).
-Given sampling from a posterior distribution can be computationally expensive and that this step needs to be performed a large number of times, a computationally efficient approximation to the posterior distribution was adopted.
-Specifically, we employed a Laplace approximation which is a multivariate normal approximation to the posterior distribution \cite{overstall_normal}.
-For those participants who have not yet responded and are not censored, their treatment allocation is known but their outcome is not, so their outcome is simulated via the posterior predictive distribution.
-As we have some information about their time-to-event i.e.\ that they have not yet responded in the trial, these data are simulated from a left-truncated survival distribution.
-This forms a partly simulated data set for all participants enrolled in the trial from which an updated posterior distribution can be found.
-Based on this posterior, an indicator function is evaluated to determine whether trial effectiveness would be concluded at the pre-specified level of evidence $\Delta$, if the simulated outcomes from the remaining enrolled participants were ascertained.
-After repeating this procedure a large number of times, the expectation can be approximated appropriately.
-If this is larger than a threshold $\Delta_e$, then the trial will stop due to expected trial effectiveness.
+The approach to approximate expected effectiveness rule at each interim analysis is outlined in Algorithm \ref{alg:1} where the data $\bm{y}_{-r_k}$ and $\bm{y}^*_{r_k}$ and the treatment allocations $\bm{x}_{1:n_k}$ are inputs.
+For those participants who have not yet responded and are not censored, their treatment allocation is known but their outcome is not, so their outcome is simulated (line 3).
+This involves simulating $\bm{z}$ from the marginal distribution defined in Equation \eqref{eq:pz} as follows: $\bm{z}_b \sim p(\bm{z}|\bm{\theta}_b,\bm{y}^*_{r_k},\bm{x}_{r_k})$ and $\bm{\theta}_b \sim p(\bm{\theta}|\bm{y}_{-r_k},\bm{y}^*_{r_k},\bm{x}_{1:n_k})$ which will yield left-truncated survival data.
+As appropriate, these simulated outcomes may need to be censored as discussed above.
+This forms a partly simulated data set which contains data for all participants enrolled in the trial.
+Given this data set, an updated posterior distribution of the treatment effect (i.e. $p(\beta | \bm{y}_{-r_k},\bm{z}_b,\bm{x}_{1:n_k})$) is found (line 4).
+Based on this posterior, an indicator function is evaluated to determine whether trial effectiveness would be concluded at the pre-specified level of evidence $\Delta$, if the simulated outcomes from the remaining enrolled participants were ascertained (line 5).
+After repeating this procedure $B$ times, the expectation is approximated (line 7).
+If this is larger than a threshold $\Delta_e$, then the trial will stop due to expected effectiveness (lines 8 to 10).